 Oracle Business Activity Monitoring is a complete solution for building real-time operational dashboards and monitoring and alerting applications over the Web.

 For more information see the Oracle Fusion Middleware User's Guide for Oracle Business Activity Monitoring.

-For more information about Oracle B2B, see the Oracle Fusion Middleware User's Guide for Oracle B2B.
+For more information see "Introduction to Oracle B2B" in the Oracle Fusion Middleware User's Guide for Oracle B2B.

 Oracle BPEL Process Manager provides the standard for assembling a set of discrete services into an end-to-end process flow, radically reducing the cost and complexity of process integration initiatives.
 Oracle BPEL Process Manager enables you to orchestrate synchronous and asynchronous services into end-to-end BPEL process flows.